jundalisay/sp/content/en/research/montesquieu/spirit-of-the-laws/book-13/chapter-12.md

 We find it in all parts, in England, in Holland, and in every state where liberty gradually declines, till we come to Turkey.

-Switzerland seems to be an exception to this rule, because they pay no taxes. <!-- butthe particular reason for that exemption is well known, and even confirms what I have advanced. --> In those barren mountains, provisions are so dear, and the country is so populous, that a Swiss pays four times more to nature, than a Turk does to the sultan.
+Switzerland seems to be an exception to this rule, because they pay no taxes. <!-- butthe particular reason for that exemption is well known, and even confirms what I have advanced. -->

+In those barren mountains, provisions are so dear, and the country is so populous, that a Swiss pays four times more to nature, than a Turk does to the sultan.

 A conquering people, such as the ancient Greeks and Romans, may rid themselves of all taxes, as they reign over vanquished nations.

 A such time, they do not pay in proportion to their liberty, because in this respect they are no longer a people, but a monarch.

 But the general rule still holds good.

 In moderate governments there is an indemnity for the weight of the taxes, which is liberty.
 In despotic countries, there is an equivalent for liberty, which is the lightness of the taxes.

 In some European monarchies there are particular provinces, which, from the very nature of their civil government, are in a more flourishing condition than the rest.

-It is pretended that these provinces are not sufficiently taxed, because, through the goodness of their government, they are able to be taxed higher= hence the ministers seem constantly to aim at depriving them of this very government, from whence a diffusiveblessing is derived, which redounds even to the prince's advantage.
+It is pretended that these provinces are not sufficiently taxed, because, through the goodness of their government, they are able to be taxed higher.

+Hence the ministers seem constantly to aim at depriving them of this very government, from whence a diffusiveblessing is derived, which redounds even to the prince's advantage.